 Claude E. Mitchell ’10 O-1

-This brief biography of Brother Mitchell was written by our own Ernst J.C.
-Fischer ’10 O-34, for the February 1969 Omicron Oracle.
-It finds much to praise in Claude Mitchell, the first initiated Lambda Chi Alpha at Cornell University
+This brief biography of Brother Mitchell was written by Ernst J.C.
+Fischer ’10 O-34 for the February 1969 Omicron Oracle.

 When Claude Ellsworth Mitchell, or Mitch, as we called him then, first got off the train in Etna, he had all of five dollars on his person.
-As was the custom, I met Mitch at the train and brought him to the apartment where I was staying with Dick Kiliani and George W. Griffith… in the spring of 1908….
+As was the custom, I met Mitch at the train and brought him to the apartment where I was staying with Dick Kiliani and George W. Griffith.
+That was in the spring of 1908.

-In those days… it was the custom to list the initiates at an installation by classes… However, at Omicron there was a graduate student—Claude Ellsworth Mitchell.
-He was given priority over the entire group of undergraduates—and that’s how he became No. one on the chapter roll.
+In those days of Lambda Chi Alpha expansion, it was the custom to list the initiates at an installation by classes, first the seniors, then the three following classes.
+However, at Omicron there was a graduate student — Claude Ellsworth Mitchell.
+He was given priority over the entire group of undergraduates — and that's how he became No. one on the chapter roll.

 Mitch’s story is an outstanding example of fraternities not necessarily being for rich students—they will make it if they have initiative and will power.
 I doubt that in the history of Omicron there has been an alumnus who returned more often to the house than Mitch.
 We’d all do well to follow his example.